 - Provide opportunities for public education and involvement.

 - Use partnerships to increase research opportunities and enhance science literacy.

 The CCRLC assists researchers by providing research permits, housing, laboratory, and field support.
 In addition, we offer funding through the Jerry O'Neal National Park Service Student Fellowship, which supports graduate student research in Grant-Kohrs Ranch National Historic Site, Little Bighorn Battlefield National Monument, and Glacier National Park.
 The George C. Rhule Library, managed by the CCRLC, provides additional resources for park staff and researchers.

 Sharing Scientific Research and Results

-Communicating Science is one of the CCRLC's primary roles.
+Communicating science is one of the CCRLC's primary roles.
 We use a variety of methods to connect front-line park staff, park managers, and the public with current research results.
-Media tools such as the CCRLC web site, newsletters, and pod casts describe current research projects and avenues to get involved.
+Media tools, such as the CCRLC website, newsletters, and videos, describe current research projects and avenues to get involved.
 The Brown Bag Lecture Series, which features various researchers and staff, and events such as our annual Waterton-Glacier Science and History Day, also help communicate recent natural and cultural research.

-Important components of our program are the citizen science projects which utilize trained volunteers to collect scientific information, enhancing our understanding of specific resources of concern, while engaging citizens in the stewardship of protected landscapes.
-CCRLC also offers internships for graduate and undergraduate students in research communication and field research.
+Glacier's Citizen Science Program is another important component of the CCRLC.
+The program uses trained volunteers to collect scientific information, enhancing our understanding of specific resources of concern while engaging citizens in the stewardship of protected landscapes.
+CCRLC also offers internships for graduate and undergraduate students in science communication and field research.

-Through these efforts, Research Learning Centers are places where science and education come together to preserve and protect areas of national significance.
-Please browse our other pages and e-mail us if you have questions.
+Through our efforts, the CCRLC combines science and education to help preserve and protect areas of national significance.
+Please browse our other pages and contact us if you have questions.